Frequently Asked Questions

 What is the deadline for applying for graduate school at Mississippi College?

 Processing time is determined by receipt of degree program related documents such as transcripts, test scores and recommendations.
 Most programs require at least one month processing time.
+Additional Deadlines for Counseling and School of Education can be located in the catalog or on the respective departmental pages.

 What do I need to bring with me if I come to fill out an application in person?